karayabin/universe-snapshot/universe/Ling/Light_Realist/doc/api/Ling/Light_Realist/Tool/LightRealistTool/checkAjaxToken.md

-LightRealistTool::checkAjaxToken — Checks whether the given token is valid.
+LightRealistTool::checkAjaxToken — Checks whether the given token is valid and throws an exception if it's not the case.